MaxenceQueyrel/metagenome2vec/README.md

 # The Metagenome2Vec python module is a neural network model used to learn vector representations of DNA sequences

-### pre-requisites
+### requirements
 - Docker (https://docs.docker.com/engine/install/)
 - Define the METAGENOME2VEC_PATH environment variable which is the path to the metagenome2vec folder
 - Dowload CAMISIM (https://github.com/CAMI-challenge/CAMISIM) and NanoSim (https://github.com/bcgsc/NanoSim).
-Define CAMISIM and NANOSIM environment variables corresponding to the path of the CAMISIM and NanoSim softwares respectively.
+Define CAMISIM and NANOSIM environment variables corresponding to the path of the CAMISIM and NanoSim folders respectively.

 ### Environment creation